-Weimar and Nazi Germany 1918-1939 (includes Hitler's Rise to Power, life in Nazi Germany and persecution of minorities)
+Weimar and Nazi Germany 1918-1939 (includes Germany's struggles and success after the First World War, Hitler's Rise to Power, the creation of a Nazi dictatorship and life in Nazi Germany.)

 Still got questions?
-E-mail Miss Gilroy n.gilroy@deyeshigh.co.uk
+E-mail Mr Crosbie Head of History c.crosbie@deveshigh.co.uk